 One of my favorite ways we saved money was by sending out email Save-the-Dates, and later, putting a card in our formal invites directing people to RSVP through our website, rather than mailing back the cards.
 We did it out of necessity because from the time we got engaged to our wedding was 2 ½ months.

 But it also saved us hundreds of dollars and we were able to receive instant feedback whether guests could attend or not.
 Additionally, the online RSVP was included on our wedding website so guests could easily access accommodations, travel info, and things to do in the area.
 (Like visit Niagara Falls!)

 The email Save-the-Dates and online RSVP worked so well I’d recommend using them even if you have a longer engagement and money is not an issue.

 10. Last but perhaps most important of them all: get the rights to all your wedding photos.

-I remember being very dejected when researching photographers after learning that their service would not only cost thousands of dollars, but I’d have to pay hundreds of dollars extra to gain rights to those photos.
+I remember being very dejected when researching photographers.
+First, I learned that their service would cost thousands of dollars.
+Second, I’d have to pay hundreds of dollars extra to gain rights to those photos.
 Worse, some never gave the rights and you’d have to go through them to print every single photo forever.

-Now, a good photographer is worth every penny, and I may be bias, but I believe I got one of the best.
+Now, a good photographer is worth every penny.
+I may be bias, but I believe I got one of the best.
 But truth is, it’s a big cost and printing those photos after can add up.

-My photographer was a huge blessing in not only was she amazing, but also gave full rights to my photos so my husband and I can print as the funds allow.
+My photographer was a huge blessing.
+She also gave us full rights to my photos so my husband and I can print as the funds allow.

 Go ahead and pin this so you can save money later!